Our Founder

 Q. How are the house managers doing?

 A. I have the best management team right now.
-Davis House One has Nikki, who is a registered nurse and her previous roommate in the house Samantha, is the house manager at Davis House Two.
+Davis House One has Nikki, who is a registered nurse, and her previous roommate in the house Samantha, is the house manager at Davis House Two.
 Both of them are so responsible and smart and bring so much joy and laughter to the house.
 It’s a big burden lifted from my shoulders!!!

 Q. Do you have any success stories you would like to share?

 A. I have two girls I’m so proud of.
-Brittnie and Tabatha who met at West Care and went to Davis House together for eleven months.
+Brittnie and Tabatha met at West Care and went to Davis House together for eleven months.
 Today they are roommates in their own apartment.
-Brittnie, got her kids back, has a job managing in a retail store and is now sponsoring other girls.
+Brittnie got her kids back, has a job managing a retail store, and is now sponsoring other girls.
 She will celebrate two years of sobriety this month.
 Tabatha got a job in an insurance office, quickly got a raise, got her car back and just celebrated two years of sobriety.
 She also sponsors girls and keeps a lot of A.A. commitments.
 They have become some of my closest friends and are big supporters of the Davis House.
 There are many others that are successful as well.

 Interview Date: June 20, 2018